Lindsey's Legacy For Life

 Looking Ahead

 Lindsey died on July 16th, 2012.
-After investigating Lindsey's death for more than 4 years the BC Coroner's Office has denied an inquest into his death.
-We are appealing that decision.
-We are continuously working on raising awareness as Lindsey's tragic death was preventable and is not an isolated case.
-This type of negligence in supported housing and how folks with addictions/mental health issues are treated in hospitals is unjust and appalling and must stop.
-To do that changes must be made to the system.
+After investigating Lindsey's death for more than 4 years, the BC Coroner's Office denied an inquest into his death.
+We appealed this decision and were denied.
+We are continuously working on raising awareness, as Lindsey's tragic death was preventable and is not an isolated case.
+This type of negligence in supported housing and how folks with addictions/mental health issues are treated in hospitals is unjust and appalling, and must stop.
+To do that, changes must be made to the system.

-Hospitals need to put a standardized consent in the admissions form that will allow an emergency contact be contacted if that person's illness/situation is life-threatening and they leave the hospital without warning.
+Hospitals need to include a standardized consent in the admissions form that will allow an emergency contact to be contacted if that person's illness/situation is life-threatening and they leave the hospital without warning.

 These changes would save many lives.
 Lindsey's life could have been one of those saved by having these simple, effective standard practices in place.